CodeCrazy97/Hw7/README.md

 This is the final project in Database Security and Administration course at Eastern Kentucky University, fall 2019.
-The Final_Project.sql script file will create tables, views, triggers, functions, VPDs, and users according to the specifications of Homework 7 in CSC 544 (see the hw07.pdf file).
+The Final_Project.sql script file will create tables, views, triggers, functions, VPDs, and users to satisfy the specifications of Homework 7 in CSC 544 (see the hw07.pdf file).

 To run the Final_Project.sql file successfully, you must follow the below instructions:
 1. Download Final_Project.sql.